blacknon/lssh/README.md

 lssh
 ====

-List select formula ssh wrapper for terminal UI
+TUI list select ssh/scp client.

 ## Description

-lssh - A command to read a prepared list in advance and connect to ssh to the selected host. list file is set in yaml format.When selecting a host, you can filter by keywords.Execute commands concurrently to multiple hosts.
+command to read a prepared list in advance and connect ssh/scp the selected host.
+List file is set in yaml format.When selecting a host, you can filter by keywords.
+Can execute commands concurrently to multiple hosts.

 ## Demo